Happy family looking at new home almost done with construction.

 When we speak of house payments, it can refer to either your current mortgage payment or your existing monthly rent.
 There may be leniency even if you don’t otherwise qualify mathematically if you can prove both of the following:

-• The new mortgage payment you would have doesn’t exceed your current housing payment by the lesser of $100 or 5%
+• The new mortgage payment you would have doesn’t exceed your current housing payment by $100 or .5%, whichever is lesser

 • You’ve had no more than one late payment in the last 12 months.
 If you’re taking cash out, you can’t have any late payments to qualify for this compensating factor.